ebariaux/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ]
 ```

-Compare with the same operation, but reversing the `attrs` list (pressure first, then pressure):
+Compare with the same operation, but reversing the `attrs` list (pressure first, then temperature):

 Request: